The 1960s Isle of Man-made Peel P50, a three-wheeled microcar, is regarded as the slowest car in the world.

 The Slowest RC Car in the World.

-Let’s switch gears a bit and enter the world of remote-controlled (RC) cars.
+Let’s shift our focus to the realm of remote-controlled (RC) cars.
 Yes, even in this fun-sized universe, we can find the slowest RC car in the world.

 That title goes to the Tamiya 1/14 RC Tractor Truck, which cruises at a maximum of just four mph.
 Built for realism, not racing, this RC car accurately mimics the movements of an actual truck for modelling and hobby purposes.